njscholfield/remedy-autofill/README.md

     - it is 'injected' (added) into the page to add the autofill features
 - `app/src/options` folder
   - these files control the extension settings page
+- `app/src/popup` folder
+	- contains the files that create the popup when you click the extension icon
 - `app/manifest.json`
   - a file that tells Chrome about the extension
 - `LICENSE.md`